Think FAST to recognise the signs of a stroke: Face, Arm, Speech, Take action.

 Sometimes surgery is needed to treat brain swelling or help reduce further bleeding in cases of haemorrhagic strokes.

 In the recovery phase:

-- Lifestyle changes are also needed as above to improve diet, exercise levels, quit smoking, manage stress and more.
+Lifestyle changes are also needed as above to improve diet and exercise levels, support quitting smoking, managing stress and more.

 If you or someone you know has had a stroke, visit Stroke Foundation of NZ 0800 STROKE (0800 78 76 53).
-The Stroke Foundation provides a wide range of support from phone support, to support groups and education resources.
+The Stroke Foundation provides a wide range of support, including support groups and educational resources.

 Community Stroke Advisors are available throughout most of New Zealand to work with stroke survivors, their family, whānau and carers.
 Their role ensures people achieve the best possible outcome after stroke.
 This service is free.

 Dr Helen Kenealy is a geriatrician and general physician working at Counties Manukau DHB.
 She has a broad range of interests and has worked in a variety of settings including inpatient rehabilitation, orthogeriatrics and community geriatrics.

 Credits: Health Navigator Editorial Team.
 Reviewed By: Dr Helen Kenealy, geriatrician and general physician, CMDHB